cctop status

 Do I need to configure anything per project?

-No. Once the plugin is installed, every session is automatically tracked.
+No. Once your tools are connected, new sessions are automatically tracked.
 There's no per-project setup.

-Plugins look for the cctop helper inside /Applications/cctop.app or ~/.cctop/bin/.
+Plugins look for the cctop helper inside /Applications/cctop.app or ~/Applications/cctop.app.
 Installing elsewhere breaks the integration.

-I'm on an Intel Mac and the in-app updater installed the wrong architecture.
+I am on an Intel Mac and the updater installed the wrong architecture.

 1. Quit cctop.

 4. Relaunch cctop.
-Future updates will pick the correct architecture automatically.
+Future updates will pick the correct architecture.

 How do I uninstall?

-3. Wipe session data and config: rm -rf ~/.cctop
+3. Wipe session data and config with rm -rf ~/.cctop.